 Pieter Brower '24

 Pieter is interested in exploring the intersection of law and democracy, with a focus on constitutional and administrative law.
 He graduated Phi Beta Kappa with honors from Brown University in 2018, where he studied Spanish and Public Policy and wrote a thesis on the representation of Spanish nationalism in film.
 Before coming to NYU, Pieter spent several years working in Democratic party politics, primarily in state legislative races across the country.
 At NYU, he is President of the NYU Law Democrats, a member of the OUTLaw board, and a staff editor on the Annual Survey of American Law.
-He has also worked as a research assistant for Professor Barry Friedman and for the democracy program at the Brennan Center for Justice.
+He has also worked as a research assistant for Professors Barry Friedman, Richard Pildes, and Noah Rosenblum, for the democracy program at the Brennan Center for Justice, and at WilmerHale.

 Colin Heath '24